TritonDataCenter/smartos-docs/docs/basic-smf-commands.md

     $ svcs -a | grep -i mysql
     enabled  May_31  svc:/network/cswmysql5:default

-You ca n abbreviate an FMRI by specifying the instance name or the trailing portion of the service name.
+You can abbreviate an FMRI by specifying the instance name or the trailing portion of the service name.
 For example, valid abbreviations for `svc:/network/http:cswapache2` are: